google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 For folks building a Single Page Application, identifying core parts of the User Interface shared by most pages means you can apply the [Application Shell caching] technique.
-Combined with Service Workers, this can dramatically improve perceived performance on repeat visits.
+Combined with service workers, this can dramatically improve perceived performance on repeat visits.

 ## Combining server rendering and CSR via rehydration {: #rehydration }